Explore New Possibilities with SmartCell AA Batteries

 AA Batteries and Its Types

 The terminal voltage, capacity, and practical discharge rates depend on the individual cell’s chemistry.
-Although the usual devices designed for AA batteries generally take 1.2-1.5 V unless otherwise stated.
+Although the usual devices designed for carbon zinc battery AA generally take 1.2-1.5 V unless otherwise stated.
 Be it TV remotes, toys or personalized electronic gadgets, AA batteries are the best choices.
 Because of its widespread acceptance and compliance with international standards, the cells are almost ubiquitous and hence at the top place in customer-demands.
-Though available with all big brands, SmartCell’s AAs are more worth the price.
+Though available with all big brands, SmartCell’s AA Non Rechargeable Batteries are more worth the price.
 Performance aside, the battery is more than affordable and lasts longer than any normal battery.

 AA Rechargeable Batteries

 Understanding the environmental responsibilities along with the meeting demands should be the new age agenda.
-With SmartCell rechargeable AA batteries, save money and generate less impact on already resource-depleting planet Earth.
+SmartCell AA rechargeable batteries for trimmers, toys, cameras, cordless phones, wall clocks, torches, radio, remote, & portable players save money and generate less impact on already resource-depleting planet Earth.
 It’s very hard to beat rechargeable batteries when it comes to long-term cost-effectiveness and convenience.
 They are suitable for a wide range of devices and comes in various packs for just the right configuration the application demands.
-Rechargeable AA batteries have proved more apt for devices that scrap cells too often.
+Rechargeable AA batteries with charger have proved more apt for devices that scrap cells too often.
 Recharging one cell is rather more convenient than trashing several batteries every week.
 Rechargeable AAs are –

 - Best for devices in regular use or used for extended periods

 - Cost-effective than single-use-cells

 Lithium AA Batteries